syncfusion-content/blazor-docs/blazor/maps/user-interactions.md

 ##### Customization of zooming toolbar

-The zooming toolbar can be customized using `MapsZoomToolbarSettings` class.
-The following properties are available in `MapsZoomToolbarSettings` class to customize the zooming toolbars.
+The `MapsZoomToolbarSettings` class can be used to customize the zooming toolbar.
+The following properties are available for customization in the `MapsZoomToolbarSettings` class.

+* [Orientation]() - To customize the orientation of the zooming toolbar.
 * [HorizontalAlignment]() - To customize the position type of toolbar when it is placed horizontally.
-* [Orientation]() - To customize the orientation of the zooming toolbar.
 * [VerticalAlignment]() - To customize the position type of toolbar when it is placed vertically.
 * [BackgroundColor]() - To customize the background color of the zooming toolbar.
 * [BorderColor]() - To apply the border color to the zooming toolbar.